Dsmujtba/advacned-sql/README.md

 ## Project Structure

+.
+├── images/
+│   └── star_schema_erd.png  # Database schema diagram
+├── src/
-.├── images/│   └── star_schema_erd.png  # Database schema diagram├── src/│   └── env                  # Environment variable configuration (template or actual)├── .env                     # Main environment file (if not in src/) - Add to .gitignore!├── Advanced SQLt.ipynb   # Jupyter Notebook with analysis and queries└── README.md                # This file
+│   └── env                  # Environment variable configuration (template or actual) ├── .env                     # Main environment file (if not in src/) - Add to .gitignore!
-*(Adjust the structure above to precisely match your repository)*
+├── Advanced SQL.ipynb   # Jupyter Notebook with analysis and queries └── README.md                # This file

 ## Setup and Usage